cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 This should be interpreted purely as an artifact of data reporting and correction.

 Smoothed versions of all the signals above are available.
-These signals use report moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.
+These signals report moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.